BIM and Blockchain

 What will take even longer is for traditional social, business, and legal practices to evolve towards this much flatter, decentralized ecosystem.
 False starts and every-day hype will cloud and confuse the landscape, but staying informed through education, industry groups, and subject matter experts will be critical to you and your practice.

 Blockchains have the potential to solve many of our industry’s historical challenges.
 Along the way, they will undoubtedly introduce new problems too.
 For example, the compute-intensive nature of mining consumes an alarming amount of energy; a significant concern particularly as our industry strives towards delivering zero-carbon projects.
 Similarly, are our mobile devices capable of holding and interacting effectively with our Blockchains or will we still need to rely on third-party hosting?
-As a technologist, I am optimistic that this nascent technology and will rapidly evolve and overcome these challenges.
+As a technologist, I am optimistic that this nascent technology will rapidly evolve and overcome these challenges.

 Hopefully this article creates a bit of excitement about Blockchain and the possibilities for our industry.
 There are many ways Blockchains can allow us to re-imagine our future and those suggested in this article are just one person’s musings on this disruptive technology.